WeaveSolutions/Template/docs/Testing/JestSetup.md

 ## Overview

 Jest is a delightful JavaScript testing framework with a focus on simplicity.
-It's used in this template for unit testing React components and logic across both web (Next.js) and mobile (Expo) platforms.
+It's used in this template for unit testing React components and logic across web (Next.js), mobile (Expo), and desktop (Tauri) platforms.

 ## Prerequisites